-Postulant: Expectations of Postulants & Steps Toward Candidacy □ Discussion with the Bishop to determine approved seminary or develop an otherwise detailed plan for formation.
+Discussion with the Bishop to determine approved seminary or develop an otherwise detailed plan for formation.
 No seminary applications may be made until after having received direction from the Bishop.
-The following are expectations of Postulants throughout their course of formation. ☐ Ember Day letters received by the Office of the Bishop.
-(Canons III.6.3(e) and III.6.5(h)) ☐ Be in regular communication with the COM Partner, assigned by the COM upon admission as a Postulant. ☐ Update to Spiritual Autobiography (no more than 2 pages) and current transcripts submitted to the office of the Bishop by December 31 of each year of study. ☐ Meeting with COM and attendance at diocesan convention each February.
-The following are requirements of Postulants during the summer of the 2 nd year of the program of formation: Physical &amp; Psychological examinations completed.
-(Canons III.6.5(j)) All psychological examination forms, provided by the Office of the Bishop after admission to Postulancy, mailed to psychologist assigned by the Diocese.
+Ember Day letters received by the Office of the Bishop.
+(Canons III.8.3(e) and III.8.5(i)) Be in regular communication with the COM Partner, assigned by the COM upon admission as a Postulant.
+Update to Spiritual Autobiography (no more than 2 pages) and current transcripts submitted to the office of the Bishop by December 31 of each year of study.
+Consult with the Bishop regarding plans for summers in between academic terms.
+Report from the program of formation on the academic performance and personal qualifications of the Postulant.
+This should be received by the Office of the Bishop no later than December 31 each year.
+(Canon III.8.5(j)) If this deadline is not possible, it is □ The of the responsibility of the Postulant to communicate with the Office of the Bishop about the expectation of when the evaluation will be received.
+Meeting with COM and attendance at diocesan convention each February. of for Physical & Psychological examinations completed.
+(Canons III.8.5(k) and III.8.7(a)(3)) All psychological examination forms, provided by the Office of the Bishop after admission to Postulancy, mailed to psychologist assigned by the Diocese.
 Report of psychological evaluation completed and submitted to the Office of the Bishop.
-Report of physical examination completed and submitted to the Office of the Bishop. ☐ Authorization and Release Form, provided by the Office of the Bishop after admission to Postulancy, signed and submitted to the Office of the Bishop. ☐ Background check completed, initiated through the Office of the Bishop.
-The following must be received by the Office of the Bishop no later than December 31 in order to be considered for candidacy at the February meeting of COM.
-A Postulant engaged in the traditional model of formation for ordination submits an application for admission to Candidacy prior to the completion of the 2 nd year of formation.
-In cases where any part of the checklist is not able to be completed by the deadline, the Postulant must communicate this information with the Office of the Bishop as soon as possible.
-Application for Candidacy (Appendix 6) ☐ Community of Faith Endorsement for Candidacy (Appendix 7) A written report from the Director of the program of formation, including current official transcript and a description of the course of study showing progress of formation in each area required by Canon III.6.5(f). ☐ Field Education evaluation (if a parish placement has taken place).
-(Canon III.6.5(b)) ☐ Candidacy Interview with COM and Standing Committee.
-(Canon III.6.4(b))
+Report of physical examination completed and submitted to the Office of the Bishop.
+Authorization and Release Form, provided by the Office of the Bishop after admission to Postulancy, signed and submitted to the Office of the Bishop.
+Background check completed, initiated through the Office of the Bishop. considuring adjust of the collowing must be received by the Office of the Bishop no later than December 31 in order to be dered for candidacy at the February meeting of COM.
+For seminary students, this takes place g the 2 nd year of study.
+For those completing a non-traditional program, this date may be ted in consultation with the Bishop, COM, and Standing Committee.
+In cases where any part checklist is not able to be completed by the deadline, the Postulant must communicate this nation with the Office of the Bishop as soon as possible.
+Application for Candidacy (Appendix 6) Community of Faith Endorsement for Candidacy (Appendix 7) Middler review (or equivalent) held with representative of the program of formation.
+A report, including current official transcript and a description of the course of study showing progress of formation in each area required by Canon III.8.5(g).
+(Canon III.8.5(j)) CPE evaluation.
+(Canon III.8.5(f)) Field Education evaluation (if a parish placement has taken place).
+(Canon III.8.5(f)) Candidacy Interview with COM and Standing Committee.
+(Canon III.8.4(b))